-24 [DP] SUPPORT TEAMS
+24. [DP]SUPPORT TEAMS

-- 24.1 Coaches are expected to be good role models for young sailors and conduct themselves accordingly ashore and on the water. - 24.2 Parents (spectators) who are on the water either in support, coach, or spectator vessels are considered support persons for the purpose of SI 24.
+- 24.1 Coaches are expected to be good role models for young sailors and conduct themselves accordingly ashore and on the water. - 24.2 Support persons who are on the water either in support or coach vessels are considered coaches for the purpose of SI 21.
 Those parents who serve on race committee vessels (including patrol and safety vessels) may not communicate in any way with their sailors or their coaches from the time the orange starting line flags are displayed until their sailor has finished his or her race (the "No Communication Period").
 The only exception to this rule is when directed by the Principal Race Officer or they are involved with safety and rescue.
 During periods of time when communication with coaches and/or sailors is permissible, these parents shall not transfer any strategic or tactical information (including audio or video recordings) gained due to their advantageous location on the race course or their access to race committee communications, unless such information is made available to all sailors, coaches and other parents/supporters.

+Communications of a personal nature (e.g., 'great race', 'get something to drink', 'go see your coach', etc.) are always permissible outside the "No Communication Period".

+- 24.3 General support (coach and spectator) vessel requirements: - 24.3.1.
+Coach vessels shall display a numbered flag provided by the organizing authority at all times while on the water.
+All support vessels shall carry a VHF radio & monitor the race committee channel, VHF 79. - 24.3.2.
+No 'team' flags, private signal flags, or any object that might be construed as a signal shall be flown from coach or support vessels while racing is underway. - 24.3.3.
+Support vessels shall follow the instructions of race committee, patrol, safety, protest committee, and other race management vessels at all times. - 24.3.4.
+No support vessels shall tie up to or congregate around any aid to navigation, such as buoys or channel markers, or tie up to any fixed fishing gear or fishing floats.

+24.4 Restrictions:

-Communications of a personal nature (e.g., 'great race', 'get something to drink', 'go see your coach', etc.) are always permissible outside the "No Communication Period". - 24.3 General support person vessel requirements: - 24.3.1 Support person vessels shall display a numbered sticker provided by the organizing authority at all times while on the water.
-All support person vessels shall carry a VHF radio and monitor the race committee channel, VHF 71. - 24.3.2 No 'team' flags, private signal flags, or any object that might be construed as a signal shall be flown from support person vessels while racing is underway. - 24.3.3 Support person vessels shall follow the instructions of race committee, patrol, safety, protest committee, and other race management vessels at all times. - 24.3.4 No support person vessels shall tie up to or congregate around any aid to navigation, such as buoys or channel markers, or tie up to any fixed fishing gear or fishing floats. - 24.4 Restrictions: - 24.4.1 All support person vessels shall stay out of the racing area while boats are racing and at least 100 yards away from any racing boat, and move slowly and with minimal wake, except where permitted in this instruction. - 24.4.2 Certain support person vessels may be designated as rescue craft by the Principal Race Officer or Safety Officer and given permission to enter the racing area for the purposes of rescue operations only. - 24.4.3 When the race committee hoists (or is displaying) its orange starting line flags, all support person vessels in the starting area shall proceed immediately to the waiting area and shall remain there until the race committee lowers the starting line flags, except that, after first and subsequent start(s) of a "Set" of races, support person vessels may exit the waiting area and proceed slowly with minimal wake to the weather mark, only on the starboard side of the course.
-The race committee may close the starboard side of the course to support person vessels.
+- 24.4.1.
+All support vessels shall stay out of the racing area while boats are racing and at least 100 yards away from any racing boat, and move slowly and with minimal wake, except where permitted in this instruction. - 24.4.2.
+Certain support vessels may be designated as rescue craft by the Principal Race Officer or Safety Officer and given permission to enter the racing area for the purposes of rescue operations only. - 24.4.3.
+When the race committee displays (or is displaying) its orange starting line flags, all support vessels in the starting area shall proceed immediately to the waiting area and shall remain there until the race committee lowers the orange starting line flags, except that, after first and subsequent start(s) of a "Set" of races, support vessels may exit the waiting area and proceed slowly with minimal wake to the weather mark, only on the starboard side of the course.
+The race committee may close the starboard side of the course to support vessels. - 24.4.4.
+There shall be no anchoring inside the course or in the vicinity of the finish line. - 24.5 There shall be no unmanned aerial vehicle (UAV) drone flight permitted above the racing area, waiting area, corridor, coach/spectator boat zones, start line or finish line.
+(See SI 10, 12, 13, 15 & Addendum 1)